 The abbey was never very large or wealthy, but it stayed in existence until the Dissolution of the Monasteries in 1537.
 The last abbot and 3 of the monks were accused - possibly wrongly - of involvement in the abortive Lincolnshire rising of 1536 and were executed.

 The monastery was sold into private hands, and the Earls of Lincoln built a country house on the site.
 The house was abandoned before 1791, leaving only a single fragment of the south wall of the abbey church, jutting upwards like a finger pointing at the sky.
 Around the masonry remains you can make out the earthworks and line of the foundation walls of the large complex of monastic buildings.

 The chapel was built around AD 1230, possibly as a chantry for Robert de Tattershall, who died in 1212.
-It was used for centuries a church, and finally closed in 1877.
-The Society for the Prtection of Ancient Buildings saved it from destruction and it was restored in 1914.
+It was used for centuries a church and finally closed in 1877.
+The Society for the Protection of Ancient Buildings saved it from destruction and it was restored in 1914.

-Just 3 miles from Kirkstead is historic Tattershall Castle.
+Just three miles from Kirkstead is historic Tattershall Castle.

 Address: Kirkstead, Lincolnshire, England

 Location: On minor roads just south east of Woodhall Spa

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.